Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ## Practise makes perfect: Matlab
 Lets try one more job submission to reinforce the habit.
 This time we will submit a completely different matlab script that performs aggregation calculations on a csv file.

-If you are familiar with Matlab on your local machine, using matlab is a little different here on artemis.
-High performance computers generally work best when engaging software via linux commands.
-Applications that rely on graphical interfaces, while achievable with a nomachine interface or x11 forwarding described earlier, generally are slow and buggy.
-We will submit a pbs file that executes a matlab script in the advisable manner that suppresses graphical interaction.
+If you are familiar with Matlab on your local machine, using Matlab is a little different here on Artemis.
+High performance computers generally work best when engaging software via Linux commands.
+Applications that rely on graphical interfaces (while achievable with a Nomachine interface or X11 forwarding described earlier) generally are slow and buggy.
+We will submit a pbs script that executes a Matlab script in the advisable manner that suppresses graphical interaction.

 Before we begin, lets investigate the underlying data with bash commands.
-Working with large data files is covered in other training material, its an art in itself, however, we'll get a feel for what we are working with with the ***head*** and ***wc*** commands.
+Working with large data files is covered in other training material - it's an art in itself - however, we'll get a feel for what we are working with with the ***head*** and ***wc*** commands.

 ~~~
 head airline2008.csv